 The below questions can help you understand if your brand is offering enough shoppable moments:

 - Are all marketing assets shoppable?

-- When a consumer views a video or TV advert, how easy is it for them to buy the products there and then?
+- When a consumer views a video or over-the-top ad, how easy is it for them to buy the product?